mkirchner/hamt/README.md

 # hamt
-A hash array-mapped trie implementation in C
+A hash array-mapped trie implementation in C. This is work in progress.

 ## Todo

 ### Basic implementation

-- [ ] add tests for depth>5
+- [x] add basic tests for depth>5
 - [ ] `hamt_remove(key)`
 - [ ] cleanup
   - hash state management